Markus Covert and Mycoplasma

-In 2014, I read an article in Scientific American by Markus Covert at Stanford and the successful computer cellular simulation of mycoplasma.
-It was a fascinating article that made me think about PIPI and whether it could have been built better in 2005-2008.
+In 2014, I read an article in Scientific American by Markus Covert at Stanford about the successful computer cellular simulation of mycoplasma.
+It was a fascinating article that made me think about PIPI and whether it could have been better built during 2005-2008.

 When my wife and I left Christchurch in 2014 to start a new life, I became curious about modern cloud computing and read a great deal.
-I then realised that PIPI was a very early form of cloud computing, and many of its features were 10 years ahead.
+Then, I realised that PIPI was a very early form of cloud computing, and many of its features were 10 years ahead of their time.
 What a waste!

-By 2016, I got wild about losing the opportunity and decided to rebuild PIPI as a core platform from memory.
+By 2016, I was mad about missing the opportunity and decided to rebuild PIPI as a core platform from memory.

 A Computational Whole-Cell Model Predicts Genotype From Phenotype